mnqu/MVE/README.md

 ## Data
 The MVE model receives a multi-view network and a set of labeled nodes as input.

 Each view of the multi-view network is described by a single file.
 The files of different views should have the same prefix, and the indices should start from 0 to K-1, where K is the number of views.
 For example, users may describe a multi-view network with three files, "view_0", "view_1", "view_2", where the prefix is "view_" and the number of views is 3.
 Each view file contains several lines, with each line representing an edge in that view.
-The format of each line is '<u> <v> <w>', meaning that there is an edge from node <u> to node <v> and the weight is <w>.
+The format of each line is: <u> <v> <w>, meaning that there is an edge from node <u> to node <v> and the weight is <w>.

 The labeled nodes are listed in another file.
 This file contains several lines, where each line gives the labels of a node.
-The format of a line is '<node name> <label name 1> <label name 2>...', which starts with the name of the node, followed by the names of different labels the node has.
+The format of a line is: <node name> <label name 1> <label name 2>, which starts with the name of the node, followed by the names of different labels the node has.

 A toy dataset is provided in the "data/toy/" folder, and we will upload the dataset used in the paper later.